 When NOT to Set Up a Home VPN Server?

 As noted earlier, private VPN servers are not useful in every potential case.
-There are some types of users who could benefit more from getting a commercial VPN subscription instead.
+Some types of users could benefit more from getting a commercial VPN subscription instead.
 So, let’s check out some of the limitations of running a private VPN server.

-- You’ll be facing various technical roadblocks: Commercial VPNs come with polished applications for various platforms including Windows, macOS, Linux, iOS, and Android (among others).
+- You’ll be facing various technical roadblocks: Commercial VPNs come with polished applications for multiple platforms, including Windows, macOS, Linux, iOS, and Android (among others).
 If you decide to set up a VPN server at your home, you’ll need to configure each device manually.
-This takes some time and it’s not the most elegant solution.
-However, this is the price you’ll need to pay to take full control over your Web data.
+This takes some time, and it’s not the most elegant solution.

 - You won’t get the benefits of shared IP addresses: One of the benefits of using commercial VPNs is the fact that they offer shared IP addresses.
 In other words, each VPN comes with a sizeable pool of IPs that get rotated from time to time.
 Even though you can change the IP address of your VPN server, this can be a tedious process in the long-run.